 8/08/16 Measles spreading at music festivals

-The effects of this discredited paper involving at least partially fabricated results from just 12 subjects are still being felt across Europe and the rest of the world.
+The effects of Wakefield’s discredited 1989 paper involving at least partially fabricated results from just 12 subjects are still being felt across Europe and the rest of the world.

 Posted on 24/4/2017 Dairy-free diets warning over risk to bone health